-Once established, the father's name will be added to the child's birth certificate if it’s not already there.
-Also, if a mother wanted to put their child up for adoption, the biological father would have to be a part of the process.
+Once paternity is established, the father's name will be added to the child's birth certificate if it’s not already there.
+Also, if a mother wanted to put their child up for adoption, the biological father would have to be a part of the process now.

 Can You Get a Paternity Test While Pregnant?